Fostering Green Minds through Green Schools in Bhutan

 Why Green School?

-Green is the primary color of nature but it is also a metaphor of life.
+Green is the primary color of nature but it is also a metaphor for life.
 Green represents everything that supports and sustains life in all its varied forms - human, animal, plant, and all other living beings.

 In today's context, when the sustainability of life has become a global concern, green as a metaphor assumes critical significance.
 In the context of education, green signifies the necessary orientation of our mind, our hearts, and our hands.